jdrake16/lofi-studio/docs/stretch-goals.md

 ## Stretch goals/possible enhancements

-* Create mixes that seamlessly weave your beats together based on tempo and key.
+* Custom Mix creator that seamlessly weaves your beats together based on tempo and key.

 * Step-sequencer for better control of beats.